 Make a difference in your community and volunteer today!

 Goodwill has a range of opportunities that will put your skills to work for a cause.
 Opportunities are available to people age 16 and older.
-For more information, call 253.573.6643 or fill out the volunteer inquiry form.

 A sample of available opportunities include:

 Come to any of Goodwill’s 37 stores across a 15-county service area and learn new skills while supporting the agency’s mission to help people with disabilities and disadvantages go to work.
 Store volunteers act as greeters, help shoppers, arrange merchandise, and other tasks as assigned.
 To volunteer at your neighborhood store, talk to the store manager, or fill out the inquiry form above.
 Click here for a complete list of our retail locations.